mauroBus/reactive-node-mailer/README.md

 * If your server is not written in Node, it requires to spin-up a Node server.
 If your application has a heavy workload, this could not be a problem since you probably already need to move the emails to a separated microservice.
 * The performance of building a template with React is worse than when using a simpler template system.
-React creates a nodes representation (~DOM) that is parsed with `react-dom`.
-Additionally, React has many other features, like updating the nodes when something change.
+React creates a node tree representation (~DOM) that is parsed with `react-dom`.
+Additionally, React has many other features, like updating the nodes when data change.
 These features add a bit of extra computational cost when building the template.
 However, the complexity of the emails templates is very low, and React was built with performance in mind, so I don't thing the performance impact is noticeable in the practice.

 ## Technology